Aims of the project

 Background and goals

 The project was created by Heather McKissack in 2009 and devised and delivered by Jason Hipkiss and King’s College Junior School until 2015.
 Two of the primary schools are partners of KCJS and two of the senior school.
 The project is now part of the senior school’s partnerships and outreach programme.
-It is co-ordinated and devised by Emma Nicholl, Kate Bird, Jessica Blunden and Dr Sarah Hendry, Head of the King’s Lower School.
+It is co-ordinated and devised by three members of staff from King's.

 Availability of staff, pupils and a budget for transport.
 The project takes place on the King’s site and uses our facilities, including our science laboratories and equipment.
 Two members of the teaching staff are available every Friday.